kaifsiddiquei/GITBOOK/the-decnect-revenue-model/decnect-transaction-fees.md

 ---

 *Ready to explore platform-generated revenue streams?
-Continue to the next section to learn about DEXGO's diverse revenue sources.*
+Continue to the next section to learn about DecNect's diverse revenue sources.*